Richard Davis (bassist): Career highlights and collaborations

-In 1964 Richard Davis featured on Tony Williams’s debut album Life Time, showcasing his innovative approach.
-He played on Frank Sinatra’s Watertown (1969), Paul Simon’s Something So Right (1973), and on several classic tracks from 1975, including Bruce Springsteen’s Meeting Across the River, Laura Nyro’s Smile, and Janis Ian’s At Seventeen.
+In 1964 Richard Davis featured on Tony Williams's debut album Life Time, showcasing his innovative approach.
+He played on Frank Sinatra's Watertown (1969), Paul Simon's Something So Right (1973), and on several classic tracks from 1975, including Bruce Springsteen's Meeting Across the River, Laura Nyro's Smile, and Janis Ian's At Seventeen.
 Beyond his contributions to pop and rock, Davis was a founding member and regular participant in the Thad Jones/Mel Lewis Orchestra from 1966 to 1972.
 He performed as part of the New York Bass Violin Choir led by Bill Lee.

 In the late 1980s he established the Madison chapter of the Institute for the Healing of Racism and held meetings at his home.
 In the 1990s he also participated in a series of post bop trio recordings with the pianist John Hicks and the drummer Tatsuya Nakamura.
 In May 2000 he released a CD that was recorded in Japan called The Bassist which paid homage to Diversity (King Records).
 His second CD with King Records So In Love was also later released.
 Davis always continued to play and record semi-regularly with him performing with The Bassist which paid homage to Diversity (Palmetto) in 2001.
-And on March 2009 he participated at the Anderson’s Chicago club, the Velvet Lounge, from March 18–22 celebrating legend Fred Anderson turning 80 on March 22.
+And in March 2009 he participated at the Anderson's Chicago club, the Velvet Lounge, from March 18–22 celebrating legend Fred Anderson turning 80 on March 22.